Mimicking the iOS system notification in SwiftUI

 }

-The context-based approach lets you use the same context with a single view modifier.
-You can then use the context to present notifications from anywhere in your app.
+The context-based approach lets you use a single context and modifier to present different notifications from anywhere in your app.

 Message-based notifications

-Message-based notifications aim to mimic the iOS system notification look and behavior, with a leading tinted icon, a title and a message.
-To mimic this notification, just use a SystemNotificationMessage:
+Message-based notifications mimic the native iOS look and feel, with a leading tinted icon, a title and a message.
+To mimic this notification, just use a SystemNotificationMessage

 struct MyView: View {